babel/babel/README.md

 Compile the file `script.js` and output it to `script-compiled.js`.

+    $ 6to5 script.js --out-file script-compiled.js

+Compile the file `script.js` and output it to `script-compiled.js` and save a source map to `script-compiled.js.map`.

+    $ 6to5 script.js --source-maps --out-file script-compiled.js

+Compile the file `script.js` and output it to `script-compiled.js` with a source map embedded in a comment at the bottom.

-    $ 6to5 script.js -o script-compiled.js
+    $ 6to5 script.js --source-maps-comment --out-file script-compiled.js

 Compile the entire `src` directory and output it to the `lib` directory.

-    $ 6to5 src -d lib
+    $ 6to5 src --out-dir lib

 #### Node